Joako360/osm2city/doc/manual/using.rst

 ========================
 Showing Detailed Objects
 ========================
+NB: this is only needed if you are using a FlightGear version 2020.3 or older.

 Some of the generated sceneries might contain a sub-folder ``Details`` apart from e.g. ``Buildings``.
 If you want to show more scenery details like railway overhead lines, smaller electrical pylons and cables, railway platforms etc. (and accept that this might drain some system resources), then rename the folder to ``Objects``.